-Admission to Dominican Academy is based on the student’s achievement and ability scores on the T.A.C.H.S. and her grade school academic records (including grades and standardized test scores).
+Admission to Dominican Academy is based on the student’s scores in all sections (including achievement and ability) of the TACHS, HSPT, or CHSEE Exams and her 6-8th grade academic records (including both grades and standardized test scores).

 A typical transfer student will have excellent grades and show tremendous commitment to academic and co-curricular programs.
 If a student has not successfully completed credit at her previous school, she is not likely to succeed at Dominican Academy because of our rigorous academic program.
 There is no entrance exam for transfer students.
 Scholarships or financial aid are not available for transfer students.